Biography and Music of Sergei Prokofiev: A Versatile Composer

 The ballet was finally performed in 1940 and had the tragic ending of Shakespeare's story.
 The modern version of the ballet is very popular, but it's missing scenes and music included in Prokofiev's version.
 He was required to change the ballet by Stalin's ruling regime and by the needs of the Kirov dancers.

 For many people, the highlight of the music is a powerful section known as the Montagues and the Capulets or the Dance of the Knights.
 After a few musical crescendos that build tension, the first part of the Dance of the Knights is a dark and dramatic passage with a strong, driving beat, soaring strings, and a hint of foreboding.
-In the ballet, the knights parade in a show of dignified power during this part.
+In the ballet, the knights parade in a show of dignified power during this section.
 The middle part of the dance is played by flutes and quiet background instruments, creating a calm and almost dreamy atmosphere.
-This part represents the entrance of Juliet.
+This section represents the entrance of Juliet.
 It's followed by a brief return to the pulsating sound of the first part of the dance.

-The Montagues and the Capulets, or the Dance of the Knights
+The Dance of the Knights

-The Love for Three Oranges Opera and Orchestral Suite
+The Love for Three Oranges

 The Love for Three Oranges is performed today as both an opera and an orchestral suite.
 The opera is a humorous fairy tale.
 It's based on a comedic play of the same name written in 1761 by Carlo Gozzi, an Italian playwright.